 If you loved me, held me closely,

-That would reassure me.
+That would reassure, comfort me.

 When I lay down to sleep